 Investing doesn’t have to be difficult.
 I have my entire portfolio invested in VTSAX and VBTLX.
 Don’t let financial advisors trick you into buying the Magical Secret Fund with the 2% expense ratio!
 Stick to the basics and you’ll set yourself up for a successful investing career.
 Always remember, investing is a get-rich-slowly process.
 Persevere through the highs and lows and your account balance will reward you handsomely.

 Keeping track of your investments is important.
-Personal Capital is a FREE website that aggregates all of your financial information to help you track your net worth.
-I highly recommend using Personal Capital.
+Personal Capital makes tracking easy by aggregating all of your financial information to help you track your net worth.
 Their website is easy to use, there is a mobile app, and it’s completely free!
-If you’d like to sign up, please use THIS LINK (You’ll get $20, FREE!).

 If this content helped you, please share!
 Website traffic helps to keep the lights on and allows me to keep producing helpful content.